Dicyrtominae

 Distribution

 The has a distribution with records from North America, Europe, Asia, and other regions.
 Individual show varying ranges—some are widespread while others appear restricted to specific geographic areas.
-The high observation count (over 21,000 records on iNaturalist) indicates broad distribution and frequent across temperate and tropical zones.
+The high observation count (over 21,000 records on iNaturalist) indicates broad distribution and frequent detection across temperate and tropical zones.

 Seasonality

 Activity patterns vary by and climate.
-In temperate regions, and are most commonly observed during spring and autumn when moisture conditions are favorable.
+In temperate regions, and juveniles are most commonly observed during spring and autumn when moisture conditions are favorable.
 Some species may remain active year-round in mild climates or during winter thaws.
 Reproductive activity typically peaks during periods of abundant moisture and moderate temperatures.

 Behavior